 - Dr. Don Stepich retires and is awarded emeritus status.

 - Dr. Anthony Marker is selected as Department Chair.

-- Dr. Lisa Giacumo joins the faculty as Associate Professor.
+- Dr. Lisa Giacumo joins the full-time faculty.

 - Department begins migrating the course offerings to Blackboard